 Q: Will this tool give me access to micromobility data?

 A: In order to populate the tool with data, you need to have access an operators' data (as an API endpoint) and enter the access token.
 This is something that individual cities and operators develop agreements around.
 The tool converts point data from scooters into useful metrics, but it is not run by SharedStreets and does not contain the data itself.

 Q: Why did you build this?

 A: Most prominently, we think that governments need transparent and open metrics for planning and enforcement and we're excited to create these with cities.
-We believe that technologies that are driven by public policies should be designed to be publicly accountable and understood by all and we think this is a step in that direction.
+We believe that technologies that are driven by public policies should be designed to be publicly accountable and understood by all.
+We think this is a step in that direction.

 Q: Can I use this on my city’s open data portal to display scooter data?